jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/news-event/coronavirus.html.md

     </div>

-    ## Another Game Postponed With 4 More Coronavirus Cases for Cardinals
+    ## More Games Postponed With 4 More Coronavirus Cases for Cardinals

-    Three staffers and one player for the St. Louis Cardinals tested positive for the virus, prompting the postponement of a game Saturday against the Brewers in Milwaukee.
+    Three staffers and one player for the St. Louis Cardinals tested positive for the virus, prompting the postponement of a game Saturday and a doubleheader Sunday against the Brewers in Milwaukee.

     <div class="css-1nqbnmb ea5icrr0">